 The Chunky Knitted Wine Bottle Sweater Pattern is the perfect last minute DIY gift idea for that special someone!
 So simple and easy, this project can be done in well under an hour.

-If you are looking for a last minute gift idea that is sure to impress look no further!
+Birthdays, anniversaries, even Christmas comes round so quick to the point where it is pure stress to find everyone a gift in time, and a perfect gift at that.
+We’re rushing around buying toys, decorations, (such as these Chromaluxe metal prints), alcohol, food, and well, pretty much anything that we need for those special people.
+Well, there’s no need for that now because I’ve got the most perfect idea.
+If you are looking for a last-minute gift idea that is sure to impress look no further!
 The Chunky Knitted Wine Bottle Sweater is the perfect gift for the wine lover in your life, or would make as an elegant hostess gift at the next holiday party you attend!

 The pattern is worked with Red Heart Irresistible, which is categorized as a jumbo weighted yarn.
 This is by far the largest yarn I have ever worked with!
 Because the yarn is so thick, the knitting needles used in this pattern are crazy big too!
 It did take a little while to get used to using the larger knitting needles, but after I got a few stitches under my belt it was smooth sailing.